Portraits

 Abraham Lincoln

-This portrait of Abraham Lincoln, painted by William Cogswell, overlooks the Assembly Chamber.
-Originally an 1855 portrait of John Sutter, painted by California’s first portrait painter, William Smith Jewett, hung in the Chambers.
-It was replaced in 1909 by this portrait of President Lincoln, which remains there to this day.
+Since 1909, another notable American figure has presided over state lawmakers.
+A portrait of Abraham Lincoln, painted by William Cogswell, overlooks the Assembly Chambers.
+President Lincoln’s portrait replaced an 1855 portrait of John Sutter, painted by California’s first portrait painter, William Smith Jewett.

 Governor’s Portraits

-The tradition of commissioning California’s gubernatorial portraits began in 1879, when the State Legislature selected artist William Cogswell to paint portraits of several former governors.
-In 1931, the practice was codified; a section was added to the Government Code authorizing funds from the state budget be used to produce portraits for all governors.
-The code specifies that portraits must be commissioned after governors retire from office, are oil-based, framed, and hung in appropriate spaces within the Capitol building.
+The tradition of commissioning California’s gubernatorial portraits began in 1879, when artist William Cogswell was selected to paint portraits of several former governors.
+In 1931, a section was added to the Government Code to allocate funds towards the production of gubernatorial portraits.

-These guidelines were not enough to prevent some gubernatorial portraits from causing a stir.
+These standards were not enough to prevent some portraits from causing a stir.
 In 1947, Governor C. C. Young broke with the custom of portraying a serious pose by having the artist, Hans Meyer Kasell, paint him outdoors and smiling.
-In 1984, artist Don Bachardy departed from the established realistic style and painted Governor Edmund G. “Jerry” Brown, Jr., in a more abstract style.
+In 1984, artist Don Bachardy painted Governor Edmund G. “Jerry” Brown, Jr. in a more abstract style – a departure from the established realism of his forerunners.

 Earlier governors are represented in portraits throughout the Capitol’s hallways and museum rooms.
 Try to locate all of the portraits in the Capitol virtual tours!